vsrinivas/fuchsia/garnet/tests/fdio_spawn/README.md

 This directory contains tests of the fdio library's fdio_spawn functions.

-Other tests of these functions currently live in //zircon/system/utest/spawn.
-These tests are separate because they require use of component build rules that are not currently available in the //zircon ZN build system.
-In the future, these two sets of tests can and should be merged, and ideally colocated with the fdio library.
+TODO(fxb/3367): These tests should be colocated with the fdio library and other fdio tests, but currently cannot be since they require use of component build rules not available in the //zircon ZN build system.
+Resolve this once the build systems are merged.